tsduck/tsduck-test/README.md

 | 057  | `hls` input plugin
 | 058  | `--append` option in `file` output plugin
 | 059  | `--ignore-absent` option in `zap` plugin
+| 060  | UNT and its specific descriptors